 Veterans are encouraged to take advantage of the available college counseling services.
 Each veteran is assigned a faculty advisor who provides guidance relative to program planning, scheduling, and other areas of academic progress.
 The services of a professional counselor are also available to the veteran through the college counseling office.
 The veteran who is experiencing academic difficulty is expected to take advantage of these services.

-For further information, visit or call the veterans assistance personnel in the Registrar's Office.
+For further information, visit or call the School Certifying Official (SCO).
 Information about VA Education benefits in general can be found at the VA website, www.gibill.va.gov or by calling 8-888-GI-BILL-1.
 Contact Information: VA School Certifying Official Office, 575.392.5112